 District Energy Scheme benefits

-Initially, the scheme supplied public buildings - Gateshead Civic Centre, the Sage Gateshead, BALTIC and Gateshead College - and homes managed by the Gateshead Housing Company.
+Initially, the scheme supplied public buildings - Gateshead Civic Centre, the Sage Gateshead, BALTIC and Gateshead College - and homes managed by the Gateshead Council.
 However, the scheme has grown, connecting further Council buildings and depots, as well as a leisure centre, Shipley Art Gallery and Talmudical College.
 In 2020, the first new build office, the 5000m2 RIGA building, was connected to the heat and power network.

 Between 2021 - 2023, the scheme will see its biggest expansion yet, connecting the following customers: